ros2/design/articles/external_qos_file.md

 ```

 `rcl` API would need to be extended to support profiles id.
-This mechanism should be avoided, except in the few use cases where there are collisions.
+Users should only use this mechanism to avoid collisions.

-### Default profiles for endpoints in different nodes
+### Default profiles for entitys in different nodes

-It is common to have several nodes creating the same endpoint, and the same qos profile is desired in all of them.
+It is common to have several nodes creating the same entity, and the same qos profile is desired in all of them.
 A default tag can be added to solve this:

 ```xml